 Imaginary Spaces – Urban Cartographies – Memory – Translation: my work focus on the relation between image and imagination.
 I question the image as a projection surface, as a trigger or repository of collective and individual imaginative space – be they urbanistic, political or social.
 How can I represent and narrate what I cannot show directly?
 How can I suggest images without direct depiction? – these are some of the key questions around which my practice takes shape.
-My affinity for printing technics, paper, materiality, reprography, simple and stringent concepts and a clear visual and graphic language characterize my visual and material approach.
+My interest in printing technics, paper, materiality, reprography, simple and stringent concepts and a clear visual and graphic language are important for my visual and material approach.

 Urban space serves repeatedly as a source of my investigations: to observe my personal, subjective perceptions, to dig into the collective unconscious and to form questions and works with a personal and social relevance.
 On the basis of fragmentation, recomposition and restructuring of the collected imagery, by intersecting image realities with their imaginary and by examining interstices I excavate, examine and expose dynamics of a social fabric, driven by the urge to find links between a personal and a more general social relevance.
 I try to find means to evoke new connotations - to open a space for reinterpretation, for possible remodelling.